Octavian (horse): Stud career

 In retirement, Octavian remained in the ownership of the Duke of Leeds and stood as a stallion at Oran Farm, near Catterick at an initial fee of six and a half guineas.
 His second crop of foals included Antonio, a colt who won the St Leger in 1819, and in the same year Octavian's fee rose to twelve guineas.
 In 1822 Octavian was sold to James Ferguson and moved to his new owners stud at Catterick, where he remained for three years, standing at ten guineas.
 On 22 December 1825 he was sold to Mr Bradshaw and moved to stand at Houghton Haugh, near Lancaster.
 Later in his stud career he was sold to a Lancaster wine-merchant named Cox, who gave the horse to Mr Worthington of Ulverston.
 The last years of Octavian's stud career were not successful and he died in November 1833.

 Pedigree

-Octavian was inbred 3 × 4 × 4 to Eclipse, meaning that this stallion appears once in the third and twice in the fourth generations of his pedigree.
-He was also inbred 3 × 4 to Herod.
+Octavian is inbred 3S x 4S × 4D to the stallion Eclipse, meaning that he appears third generation and fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Octavian is inbred 3S x 4D to the stallion Herod, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.